rtanglao/rtDOTcom/_posts/2025-07-14-p1-cypress-challenge-pancreatic-cancer-2025.md

 * [https://cypresschallenge.ca/fundraiser/roland](https://cypresschallenge.ca/fundraiser/roland)

 ## Thanks to my generous Cypress Challenge Donors
 * A big thank you to the following folks for their generous donations: Kevin, Fiona, Richard, Chris, Dale, Brendan, Lillian, Mike, Mia, Ron and Natalie.
 You rock!
 I would love to bicycle with you up Cypress someday !
+Or a coffee/tea/whatever at Revolver at 325 Cambie.
+Vancouver :-)

 ## Thanks for all the great birthday wishes on FB and elsewhere:
+* Don't worry if your name isn't on the following list, it's because I am slow, you will get added eventually :-)
 * I would love to buy you a coffee/tea/something :-) at Revolver at 325 Cambie Street someday soon.
 In no order :-) :
     * Sally and Gloria (The Keg and a bicycle ride :-) before the rains start, ok?)